rhinobase/raftyui/README.md

 ### Contributing

 Feel like contributing?
 That's awesome!
-We have a [contributing guide](https://github.com/rhinobase/raftyui/blob/main/CONTRIBUTING.md) to help guide you.
+We have a [Contributing Guide](https://github.com/rhinobase/raftyui/blob/main/CONTRIBUTING.md) to help guide you.

 ### Join the community